w3c/wai-dynamic-planning/source/implement/communicate_results.html.erb.md

 ---
-title: Communicate results
+title: Communicate progress
 status: editors-draft
 layout: activity
 ---

 {:.introduction}
-Share website accessibility achievements as part of general organization wide website communications.
-Aim to build awareness and highlight the organization's positive approach and the benefits it brings.
-Sharing successes will also help to maintain support and enthusiasm for accessibility activities, and overcome any resistance to the change.
+Share accessibility achievements, in particular with management, to help maintain and increase support for accessibility activities.
+Also, communicating lack of achievement can help highlight lack of support and other systemic challanges, and reflect the urgency to address them by management.
+Regular communication can help make the benefits of and challenges with accessibility implementation more transparent and easier to understand by your peers.

 Possible communication opportunities include: